Asana Logo

-The ability to rise above problems, communicate and work in a team is encrypted in the symbols of the Asana logo.
+The ability to rise above problems, communicate, and work in a team is encoded in the symbols of the Asana logo.
 The image shows the birth of an ideal solution when efforts are combined.
-The emblem is a sample of technologies on guard of democracy and equality.
+The emblem is a sample of the technologies that guard democracy and equality.

 Asana: Brand overview